khulnasoft/StartGPT-Cookbook/articles/how_to_work_with_large_language_models.md

 They do this by “reading” a large amount of existing text and learning how words tend to appear in context with other words, and uses what it has learned to predict the next most likely word that might appear in response to a user request, and each subsequent word after that.

-GPT-3 and GPT-4 power [many software products][OpenAI Customer Stories], including productivity apps, education apps, games, and more.
+GPT-3 and GPT-4 power [many software products][StartGpt Customer Stories], including productivity apps, education apps, games, and more.

 ## How to control a large language model